2027 Fibre Input Methodologies Review

 Consultation on our draft decision

 We are now seeking stakeholder views on our draft decision.
-The draft decision is delivered as two packages:
+The draft decision was delivered as two packages:

 • The Common cost of capital input methodologies review (fibre and regulated suppliers under Part 4) draft decision package published on 10 March 2026.